antnh6/antnh6.github.io/_posts/2017-06-27-linear-regression.md

 ### Multicolinarality
 refers to the situation when two independent variables are highly correlated (typically |correlation| > 0.7).
 * Since coefficients are only interpretable in the presence of other variables being used, if a model has many independent variables with high correlation, the significant values of them might be really low when ALL are chosen to predict a dependent variable since including them all is tantamount to multiplying the scale of that feature.
-Dropping one of them **one at a time**(with the one with the largest "p-value" being removed first, or , or the one with the "t value" closest to zero) would increase R<sup>2</sup>.
+Dropping one of them **one at a time** (with the one with the largest "p-value" being removed first, or the one with the "t value" closest to zero) would increase R<sup>2</sup>.

 [1]: https://www.edx.org/course/analytics-edge-mitx-15-071x-3
 [2]: https://stats.stackexchange.com/a/29326/165795